dimti/terms-descriptions/readme.txt

 If you want to participate in the plugin development, create a pull request to the [official GutHub repository](https://github.com/vladimir-s/terms-descriptions "Terms Descriptions GitHub repository").

-The plugin is built with [PhpStorm]( http://www.jetbrains.com/phpstorm/ )
+The plugin built with [PhpStorm]( http://www.jetbrains.com/phpstorm/ )

 == Installation ==